webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

 The host node of a component is the gateway between light DOM and the component's shadow DOM.
 As such, styles can be applied to it both from light DOM and from shadow DOM.
-But, styles applies from light DOM will be prioritized over those applied from shadow DOM.
+But styles applied from light DOM will be prioritized over those applied from shadow DOM.

 For example, if you had a `my-element` component with the following shadow DOM: